Alps of Austria and Italy

 The old pedestrian bridge leads over the Inn River, and to our hotel.
 In Europe, I rely on a good guidebook for hotel listings, make reservations by telephone a day or two in advance, and reconfirm with another phone call before showing up.

 Gasthof Badl is a friendly place run by Frau Steiner.
 It's convenient and offers a warm welcome.
 As in many hotels, tourist information brochures in English are readily available in the lobby.
-Frau Steiner is checking to see if there's a Tyrolean folk evening nearby.
+Frau Steiner is checking to see if there's a Tirolean folk evening nearby.

 Rick: Great, thanks.

 OK, so tonight in the village of Maurach we've got a folk evening.
 It starts at 21:00.
 Europe uses the 24-hour clock: So, anything over 12 subtract 12 and add p.m.
 21 minus 12 — 9 pm.

 Alright, we have time for dinner and Frau Steiner is joining us.